 What we found weird was that in comparison to this robust menu, there are basically no settings to tweak:

-We won’t even bother this time to go into details about the client’s menu in this VPN Gate review.
+We won’t even bother to go into details about the client’s menu.
 It’s just way too much and complicated when compared to what we have been used to.